The "IRUO" Program

-Everything you share with us is confidential.
+Tell us at SCS how we can help you, everything you share with us is kept confidential.

 - Drop by SCS, and talk to our Program Coordinator, Ricardo Gonzalez.

 Cuéntanos en SCS cómo podemos ayudarle, todo lo que compartes con nosotros se mantiene en confidencialidad.

 - Queremos incrementar la conciencia y la sensibilidad cultural a las poblaciones inmigrantes, refugiadas e indocumentadas de LGBTQ en el condado de Seattle-King.

 - Deseamos equipar a los nuevos estadounidenses LGBTQ para encontrar vivienda, aprender inglés, atravesar la cuidad, obtener trabajos, recibir suministros esenciales, desarrollar un plan de emergencia con documentación y llegar a ser autosuficientes.

 - Aumentaremos el acceso a servicios e información a los LGBTQ inmigrantes, refugiados e indocumentados en la comunidad.